37 Best Things to Do in Langkawi [2023 Updated]

 13. Soak in the breathtaking views of Gunung Raya

 Are you a mountain person?
-If yes, hiking up the highest mountain in Langkawi can be one of the most fun and free things to do in Langkawi.
+If yes, hiking up the highest mountain in Langkawi can be one of the most fun and free Langkawi attractions.
 The 881 metres altitude of the mountain makes for a perfect trek in early morning or sunset time.
 You can see the top of the mountains and take some seriously exotic pictures of Langkawi from the top.
 If you are lucky, you can even catch hornbills, eagles, monkeys and colourful birds flying in the sky to welcome you in your adventure.

 And if your legs give in to heavy trekking, you can take a 20-30 minutes drive up the mountain to experience the awesome view.
 Then if you feel like it, climb up the 4,287 steps of Gunung Raya.
 The five hours climb will work up a good appetite for a scrumptious picnic lunch up the mountain.